yoyosource/tec1.0/README.md

     print "i is not zero or one"
 }
 ```
+You can also check if 2 Strings are equal ('equals'), are equalsIgnoreCase ('equalsIgnoreCase'), the one starts with the other ('startsWith'), the one ends with the other ('endsWith'), the one contains the other ('contains') and the one contains the other ignore case ('containsIgnoreCase').

 ## Repeating
 To Repeat something multiple times use the 'while' loop.
 This loop will check first before executing the Loop Part.